dazinator/PersonalBlog/input/tutorial/ASP.NET Core with JSPM and Aurelia/asp-net-core-with-jspm-and-aurelia-part-2.md

 ![commandlinejspminit.PNG](/img/commandlinejspminit.PNG)

-Note: If you install `JSPM` as a global npm package using `npm install jspm -g` then you can just use `jspm init` from the command line instead.
+Note: I recomment that you install `JSPM` as a global npm package using `npm install jspm -g` then it will be added to your PATH so that you can run `jspm` from the command line without having to run it from "node_modules/.bin/jspm".

 You will now be asked a series of questions.
 At the end of answering these questions, the relevent `config` will be produced within the project.